 New Zealand is a must see travel spot for all backpackers…But Why?

-Adrenaline Junkies, Nature Freaks, or those of you Backpacking New Zealand searching for Hobbits New Zealand has what you need
+Adrenaline Junkies, Nature Freaks, or those of you Backpacking New Zealand searching for Hobbits.

 If you have the budget you can – Swim With Dolphins, Learn To Surf, Experience Black Water Rafting, White Water Rafting, Shark Dive, Wreck Dive, Hiking, Jet Boating, Fishing and of course Bungy Jumping.

 New Zealand has become the world’s white-knuckle travel destination of choice…

 Be sure to check your insurance policy covers high-risk activities!? some travel policies won’t even cover riding a scooter!

 You could simply relax on a beach, work on your tan, soak in natural hot pools in Rotorua. sip Chardonnay on Waiheke Island?

 As well as planning your backpacking activities here are a few simple tips, to help with the almost boring decisions you should make before you arrive…